AI Glossary

 Prompt Chaining

-Prompt chaining is the technique of linking multiple prompts together using the output of one as the input to the next to guide the model through multi-step reasoning or tasks.
+Prompt chaining links multiple prompts together using the output of one as the input to the next to guide the model through multi-step reasoning or tasks.
 It helps break down complex problems into manageable steps for more reliable outcomes.

 Prompt Engineering

 Prompt engineering is the art of crafting instructions that guide an AI model’s behavior.
-The way a prompt is written can shape the tone, format, and accuracy of the response, making it a powerful tool for improving results without retraining the model.
+How a prompt is written can shape the tone, format, and accuracy of the response, making it a tool for improving results without retraining the model.

 Prompt Pipelines